 I doubt if anyone can truly see their wrong attitude unless the Light of Truth shines in their soul and they are open to its admonishments.
 Otherwise, the prideful person goes from cradle to the grave, ever looking for self justification.

 Death is inevitable result of pride and sin.
 And so are the preconditions to death that are set up by our pridefulness.

-an excerpt from Dr. Roland Trujillo's new book on complementary integrated recovery strategies for emotional trauma
+an excerpt from Roland's new book on complementary integrated recovery strategies for emotional trauma